SadraCoding/zkpass-esp32/README.md

 **Why zkPass Matters**

 zkPass leverages **Zero-Knowledge Proofs (ZKPs)** to enable strong, privacy-preserving authentication.
-With ZKPs, a user can prove they possess valid credentials **without revealing the credentials themselves**—eliminating risks of phishing, replay attacks, and credential theft.
+With ZKPs, a user can prove they possess valid credentials **without revealing the credentials themselves**, eliminating risks of phishing, replay attacks, and credential theft.

 **End-to-End Hardware Security**

-- All sensitive cryptographic operations—including key generation, AES-256 encryption, and ZKP computations—are performed **entirely within the ESP32’s secure environment**.
+- All sensitive cryptographic operations(including key generation, AES-256 encryption, and ZKP computations)are performed **entirely within the ESP32’s secure environment**.
 - **No private data ever leaves the device**.
 Credentials, keys, and intermediate values remain isolated in the ESP32’s memory.
 - Communication with the backend and browser is limited to **public challenges and zero-knowledge responses**, ensuring zero leakage of personal or identifying information.
 - The system uses **AES-256** for internal data protection, aligned with modern cryptographic best practices.